samuelroland/KanFF/doc/git-branching-model.md

 # Git branching model
-Here is information about the branching model used with Git, to declare the strategy for creating, using, merging and deleting of branches.
+Here is information about the git branching model, to declare the strategy for creating, using, merging and deleting of branches.
 For the management of branches (create, merge and delete branch) we will use Git flow.
 Other actions like commit, log, show, status, restore, push, pull, clone, ... will be with Git "normal".

 Feature branches names will be named with lower kebab case (like `my-account`, `technical-documentation` or `conventions`).